nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.5.
 Updating a task : `update`

+For when you need to update or fix a previously entered task.<br>
 Updates an existing task in the todo list.<br>
 Format: `update INDEX [NAME] [startdate/STARTDATE] [enddate/ENDDATE] [recurring/PERIOD(day/week/month)] [priority/PRIORITY] [tag/TAG]...`